JadePuffer: Researchers Flag First Ransomware Attack Run Entirely by an AI Agent

 Security researchers have identified what they describe as the first documented instance of a ransomware operation carried out entirely by a large language model (LLM) agent, according to reporting by BleepingComputer.
 The operation, tracked under the name JadePuffer, reportedly relied on an autonomous AI system to manage the full sequence of the attack rather than depending on step-by-step human direction.

 The finding is significant because it suggests a shift in how intrusions may be conducted.
-Traditionally, ransomware campaigns involve human operators moving through distinct stages — initial access, escalation, lateral movement, data handling and extortion.
+Traditionally, ransomware campaigns involve human operators moving through distinct stages, initial access, escalation, lateral movement, data handling and extortion.
 In the JadePuffer case, researchers indicate that these tasks were coordinated by an AI agent, pointing to a level of automation not previously confirmed in a real-world ransomware event.

 Keep reading

-One newsletter, two continents
+Follow the storyOne newsletter, two continents

-The Bridge brings you the tech, startups, and leaders moving between Africa and Europe — one sharp email each morning.
+The Bridge brings you the tech, startups, and leaders moving between Africa and Europe in one sharp email each morning.
 No spam, unsubscribe anytime.